Freedom Lane: Training Day

 “Why you little…” Helen said turning red.

 Da’Quarius shrugged.
-“Can’t blame my little black ass for tryin’!”
+“Can’t blame my black ass for tryin’!”

 Created, written, & directed by Budgerigar Orville Bigelow